Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 Which Cooking Oil Is the Unhealthiest?

-These chemically altered oils stay solid at room temperature, which makes them shelf-stable but tough on your heart.
-As noted by the Mayo Clinic, they’ve been shown to raise bad (LDL) cholesterol, lower good (HDL) cholesterol, and increase the risk of heart disease and stroke.
+These chemically altered oils stay solid at room temperature, which increases shelf life but is linked to negative effects on heart health.
+As noted by the Mayo Clinic, trans fats raise LDL cholesterol, lower HDL cholesterol and increase the risk of heart disease and stroke.

 Butter and Margarine

-Butter and margarine consistently show up in research as less favorable options for long-term health.
+Butter and some margarines are less favorable choices for long-term heart health when used frequently, mainly due to their saturated fat content and, in some older formulations, trans fats.
 In a large-scale study of over 521,000 adults published in BMC Medicine, both were associated with higher mortality from heart disease and diabetes.
-That’s why choosing from the healthiest cooking oils can be a smarter long-term strategy.
+Choosing from the healthiest cooking oils more often can support a heart-friendly eating pattern.

 Coconut Oil